 Step 2.
 Apply for benefits

-EI benefits are temporary payments you get until you find a new job.
-This will allow you to pay your monthly bills while you’re unemployed.
+EI benefits will help you to pay your monthly bills while you’re unemployed.
 You’ll also feel less pressure to accept a lowball offer from your employer.

-Types of evidence you should try to collect include:
+Types of information you should try to collect include:

 - any letters, memos or emails that might help show why you were fired